 - Position: You can decide if your color key should be at the top, bottom, left or right of your chart.

 - Stack labels: Instead of listing the donut slice names next to each, you can stack these labels.
-That's only possible if "position" is either "top" or "bottom".
+Note that that option is only possible if the "position" of labels is either "top" or "bottom".

 The last group in the Refine tab is "Grouping".
 If you upload more than five donut slices, the smallest donut slices will be automatically grouped in one slice with a label.
 Here you can define that maximum number of slices, and what that slice label should be.

 If you've created a Datawrapper chart or map before, you already know this feature.
 Here you can give your chart a title, a description, add notes and a source:

 - We recommend using the title to convey the most important or interesting aspect about the chart – the one key statement that you want to show on this chart, in case your readers do not explore the accompanying data in detail e.g. "Unemployment highest in the south"